JustinMShea/ExpectedReturns/sandbox/developer_log_harry.md

 - Light reading day.
 Took a look at "The Virtue of Complexity in Return Prediction"
 	- This paper includes some great stuff we can try to implement in our pipeline, including feature building, rolling window construction, and model evaluation
 	- The math portion will likely take a while to get through.
 Given our limited time right now, we may want to be a bit more pragmatic and utilitarian
+	- Since I am moving onto building the first batch of model evaluation functions, I will try to do implement some referenced in this paper as well.